micromata/awesome-javascript-learning/readme.md

 - [DOM Enlightenment](http://domenlightenment.com) - A whole book about how to access an manipulate the DOM without a library.
 - [You Might Not Need jQuery](http://youmightnotneedjquery.com) - Get plain JavaScript code snippets (and see their jQuery equivalents).

+## Node.js

+- [The Art of Node](https://github.com/maxogden/art-of-node#readme) - Introductory tutorial covering the basics.
+- [NodeSchool](https://nodeschool.io) - Interactive self guided workshops you can also do on your own.
+- [Node Patterns](http://nodepatternsbooks.com) - Short books about code and networking patterns related to Node.js.

 ## License